 “Just give it to Benny.
 He’ll know what to do.
 Call me when you’re done, and I’ll get you into my place.”

-They hung up, and Morana began a four-mile trek to McGee’s, often abandoning the sidewalk to the relative seclusion of the back alleys.
+They hung up, and Morana began a four-mile walk to McGee’s, abandoning the sidewalk for most of the trek, opting for the safer cover of the back alleys.

-When she reached the market, the sky’s color had deepened as the sun slid toward the horizon.
-She lurked behind a concrete fence topped with razor wire that protected an auto body shop.
-She waited, watching the McGee’s parking lot and entrance.
-A few customers entered and exited normally, returning their empty carts to the bent cart-return with a crooked sign near the front door.
+When she reached the market, she lurked a safe distance from it, tucked beside a concrete fence topped with razor wire that protected an auto body shop.
+She watched the McGee’s market entrance for a few minutes.
+Several customers entered and exited, returning their empty carts to the bent cart-return with a crooked sign in the center of the lot.

 She adjusted her sunglasses and finger-combed her hair on her way to the entrance.
 She spotted a couple of security cameras mounted near the entrance and kept her hit brim low while passing them.
 When she pushed the door open, a bell jingled, dangling from some dirty twine from on the inside handle.

 McGee’s had the feel of an old-fashioned mom & pop market.
-Refrigerated beverages and snacks spanned a wall to one side of several aisles stocked with foods and fresh produce.
+Refrigerated beverages and snacks spanned a wall adjacent to several well-stocked aisles of foods and fresh produce.
 The aroma of fresh coffee combined with the visuals of antiques mounted high on the wall gave the space a homey charm.

-Morana immediately spotted another exit on the opposite side of the store.
-At the far end of the center aisle, a short, dark-skinned man with straight, jet-black hair sat on a stool at the cashier’s counter.
+Morana spotted another exit on the opposite side of the store.
+The entrance provided a clear view of the cashier at the far end of the center aisle.
+A short, dark-skinned man with straight, jet-black hair sat on a stool while reading a newspaper.
 Behind him, cigarettes and magazines were stacked to the ceiling on the back wall.
-The man broke from reading a newspaper to look over his glasses at her.
+The man paused to look over his glasses at her.
 “Afternoon.”

 “I’m looking for Benny,” Morana said.